 Who Should Pay for These Extra Costs and How to Avoid Them

-The circumstances were that in mid- July a freight forwarder filed a pre-receival advice to DP World Australia at West Swanson Dock in Melbourne, and while doing so made a typo error with the VGM, missing out a “zero” numeral.
+In mid – July a freight forwarder filed a container pre-receival advice to DP World Australia at Melbourne port, and while doing so made a typo error with the weight, missing out a “zero” numeral …

 A third charge of A$231 was made for two storage days and finally the fourth charge was A$210 to cover the trucking costs to take the box out of the terminal.

 Fair or not?
 Interestingly, the debate has seen comments made from both sides of the argument.

 One viewpoint is that the error “could have been fixed with the stroke of a pen” and that the total charge amounts to a blatant rip-off.